gax1985/OpenCorporation/Technology - The Operating System.md

 The *hypervisor*  would run *Docker/Kubernetes Containers* which contain the *graphical user interface* that the writer would use to create their work of art!

-I have done a lot of research in my aim to find a graphical user interface that is fun to use and light on resources, and I found that the **Linux-based Window Managers** fit the bill, as they are extremely light-weight and *endlessly customizable* ( which would be our bread and butter!)
+I have done a lot of research in my aim to find the right graphical user interface for the operating system that is fun to use and light on resources, and I found that the **Linux-based Window Managers** fit the bill, as they are extremely light-weight and *endlessly customizable* ( which would be our bread and butter!)